qinguorui2001/tp/docs/UserGuide.md

 ### Showing person’s assignment list: `a-show`

 Shows the assignment list of the specified person in a separate assignment list window.
+Assignment list will be sorted by status and date.
+* Assignments with `COMPLETED` status will be at the bottom of the list.
+* Assignments with `PENDING` status will be at the top of the list.
+* Assignments with same status will be sorted by due date.

 Format: `a-show INDEX`